 2- Ovulation Induction

-An ovulation is one of the most detectable symptoms of PCOS.
+Ovulation is one of the most detectable symptoms of PCOS.
 It leads to infertility and it is very important for women with PCOS to ovulate regularly to control their PCOS levels.
-For this, drug such as Clomiphene Citrate and Letrozole are suggested.
-However, in some women these drugs do not effect well due to high level of testosterone.
+For this, a drug such as Clomiphene Citrate and Letrozole are suggested.
+However, in some women, these drugs do not affect well due to a high level of testosterone.
 In such case, ovulation induction is done through HCG (Human Chorionic Gonadotropin) injections and FSH (Follicle Stimulating Hormone) shots.
+(9)

 Moreover, there are patients who are resistant to the above drugs and they can be treated only with GnRH analog (Gonadotropin-releasing hormone analog) to induce ovulation successfully.

 Ovarian drilling which is known as Ovarian Cauterisation or LEOS (Laparoscopic Electrocauterisation of Ovarian Stroma) is one of the surgical procedures for PCOS.
 This is normally done for those who have abnormal ovarian tissue problems.
 Under this procedure, a laser is used to drill various holes through the ovarian capsule as a part of treatment.
 The removal of abnormal ovarian tissue restores the normal ovarian functions and help women with PCOS to ovulate successfully.

 IVF is the best treatment for women with PCOS to help conceive a baby.
 Ovulation induction is a treatment protocol under IVF, which fetches a very high success rate in the case of women with PCOS/PCOD.
 However, there are measures to be taken before going for ovulation induction.
 Ovarian stimulation or ovulation induction is very harmful to women with Occult PCOS.
 In such cases, eggs die immature and fertilization and pregnancy never occur.
 (10)